This travel guide was prepared by: international trading company

-One of the displays to honour the brave soldiers
+One of the displays to honor the brave soldiers

-After lost WW II directives have been issued to destroy all monuments and museums dedicated to military and nationalism.
+After lost WWII II directives have been issued to destroy all monuments and museums dedicated to military and nationalism.

 Excepted were only few objects.
 Especially the communists were eager to wipe out the "Kyffhäuser Monument" more or less completely and to use it for their own purposes.

 Surprisingly, it were the Russians who saved the monument.
 Unfortunately, I can not share a vodka and a toast with them for doing so.
 I would like to do so.